History of podcasting: Expansion

 In October 2006, the This American Life radio program began to offer a podcast version to listeners.
 Since debuting, This American Life has consistently been one of the most-listened-to podcasts, averaging around 2.5 million downloads per episode.

 In March 2007, after being on-air talent and being fired from KYSR (STAR) in Los Angeles, California, Jack and Stench started their own subscription-based podcast.
 At $5.00 per subscription, subscribers had access to a one-hour podcast, free of any commercials.
 They had free local events at bars, ice cream parlors and restaurants all around Southern California.
 With a successful run of 12 years and over 2,700 episodes, the Jack and Stench Show is among the longest-running monetized podcasts.

 In March 2007, the Cambridge CARET Centre also helped to give birth to the first as-live podcast channel for women politicians in the UK and globally called Women's Parliamentary Radio.
 A former BBC correspondent and political editor in the East, Boni Sones OBE, worked with three other broadcast journalists—Jackie Ashley, Deborah McGurran, and Linda Fairbrother—to create an online radio station where women MPs of all parties could be interviewed impartially.
 The MP3 files could be streamed or downloaded.
 Their resulting 550 interviews over 15 years can now be found in one of four audio archives nationally at the British Library, the London School of Economics, The History of Parliament Trust and the Churchill Archives University of Cambridge.
 Sones has also written four books about these podcast interviews and archives, which are in all the major libraries in the UK.

+In 2007, the original co-hosts of the radio show The Sound of Young America, Jesse Thorn and Jordan Morris started The Untitled Thorn/Morris Project, missing working together after their graduation from UC Santa Cruz.
+The show was renamed Jordan, Jesse, Go!, and is still running to this day.

+On March 2, 2008, Canadian friends and comedians Dave Shumka and Graham Clark launched Stop Podcasting Yourself.
+Their fans were nicknamed "bumpers" after Shumka mistakenly called them that in episode 1.
+In 2011, SPY joined Jesse Thorn's Maximum Fun network.

 In September 2008, NPR and This American Life launched "Planet Money," the first time a public radio program was launched as a podcast, not a broadcast radio show.